 What Fitbit accessories are available?

-Smartwatches are essentially fashion pieces, so it’s no surprise to see Fitbit offer a variety of replacement straps for its entire wearable line.
+Smartwatches are essentially fashion pieces, so it’s no surprise that Fitbit offers a variety of replacement straps for its entire wearable line.

 For its recent launches, Fitbit has partnered with several different fashion brands to create unique straps for its devices.
 You can purchase Victor Glemaud or Pendleton straps for the Sense and Versa 3, Recco straps for the Versa 2, as well as Horween leather straps for almost all devices.